Str8 off tha Streetz of Muthaphukkin Compton

 Str8 off tha Streetz of Muthaphukkin Compton is the second and final studio album by American rapper Eazy-E. It was released posthumously by Ruthless Records and Relativity Records on January 30, 1996, ten months after Eazy-E's death in March 1995.
-The album spawned the single, "Just tah Let U Know".
+The album spawned the singles "Just tah Let U Know", "Sippin' on a 40" which featured B.G.
+Knocc Out and Dresta, "Tha Muthaphukkin' Real" which featured MC Ren, and "Creep n Crawl".

 Album information

 Released posthumously after Wright's 1995 death from AIDS, Str8 off tha Streetz of Muthaphukkin Compton was, according to Gerrick D. Kennedy in his book Parental Discretion Is Advised: The Rise of N.W.A and the Dawn of Gangsta Rap, "... completed with Yella's assistance.
-The album was unfinished at the time of Wright's death, and was cobbled together using leftover records and scraps of songs he had yet to complete for his ... "double album titled Temporary Insanity intended for release in January 1993.
+The album was unfinished at the time of Wright's death, and was cobbled together using leftover records and scraps of songs he had yet to complete for his ... "double album titled Temporary Insanity.
+The album was initially going to be released in the summer under the name Temporary Insanity, containing up to 60 songs, before his death.
+These songs were mostly the same as the scheduled 1993 release and also included more songs included a collaboration with Guns n' Roses, however the master tapes of the most went missing from Eazy-E's car the day he was admitted to the hospital, but were reportedly recovered and now are in the hands of Dr. Dre.

+Str8 off tha Streetz of Muthaphukkin Compton

+When Eazy-E died in March 1995, he was working on an album called Str8 Off Tha Streetz of Muthaphukkin Compton vol. 1 & vol. 2 which the recordings were stolen from his car while he was in the hospital and is confirmed to be somewhere in Canada.
+It featured 60-70 songs and was going to be the largest double-album release but sadly never was.
+Since the original project was stolen, DJ Yella stepped in as the primary architect to cobble together tracks from fragments and scraps left over from the abandoned “Temporary Insanity” sessions which included 6 tracks.